pjakiela/ECON523/exercises/E5-TWFE.md

 #### Part (c)

-Make a new event study plot that presents the results in your trimmed (i.e. restricted sample).
+Make a new event study plot that presents the results in your trimmed (i.e. restricted) sample.

 #### Part (d)